lokeshagg13/Smart-World/tasks.md

 1. Handle mobile tablet mode and laptop mode
 2. Only allow placements of traffic lights near the road intersections with degree > 2 (max distance of say 100).
-3. Downloads in youtube for deploying this app.

 # P1 - Immediate